 Sleeping Bag

 Opt for something cosy that won’t lead to overheating in mild temperatures.
-This one from Amazon is reasonably priced and adaptable to the weather.
+This sleeping bag from Amazon is reasonably priced and adaptable to the weather.

 Pillow